intel/sgx-autotools-templates/README.md

   build-aux/sgx_tlib.am
 ```

-In addition to these template files, two sample projects has been provided
+In addition to these template files, two sample projects have been provided
 that demonstrate their usage.
 One shows integration for a project that
 requires Intel SGX, and the other for a project where Intel SGX support
 is a compile-time option.